forestgrape/coronavirus/index.md

 While there are possible explanations for many epidemiological observations of the Sars-2 strains, causing Covid-19, spread in the first months of 2020: spread mainly in absolutely dry and cold air and less spread in warm and humid air.
 Thus increased spread with increasing latitudes and away from coastal areas.
 Because cold and dry air likely increases both the [airborne transmission](#dry-form-model) and decreases the [mucus clearance](#decreased-mucus-clearance).
 Air pollution (-> [decreased mucus clearance](#decreased-mucus-clearance)) and increased public transport (-> increased spread) could contribute to the preference for cities of Sars-CoV-2.
 However some regional patterns fall through these reasons:
 * in Switzerland not only the highest prevalence in severe cases (mild and moderate cases were not admitted to testing and thus not recorded in February/March/April 2020) but also the highest death rates are observed in Geneva (GE) and Ticino (TI), areas which have few cattle farming.
 On the other hand areas, where cattle farming is widespread across the entire area, seem to have an increased resistance: only a couple of deaths and few cases are recorded in the cantons LU, AI, AR, OW, UW, AG, TG.
 * Spain: In communities where cattle farming is common (Galicia, Basque Country and La Rioja)[to be confirmed], the death rate is lower and the recovery rate higher than in Central Spain.
 * Across the world no Covid-19 hotspot with many severe cases has been observed in regions with a lot of cattle farming.
-Teheran, Wuhan, Madrid, Mailand and New York are not known as cattle farming regions.
+Teheran, Wuhan, Madrid, Milano and New York are not known as cattle farming regions.

 A possible explanation is that in cattle farming areas bovine coronavirus (BCoV)  are transmitted to humans such that the immune system is trained to fight Betacoronaviruses.
 Transmissions and the induced build up of some form of resistance could occur regularly or just once as an infant and possibly yield lifelong increased protection.
 Such an immune protection could explain why some people notice no or only few symptoms.
 Noteworthy some seniors remain mostly asymptomatic and other seniors experience severe or even fatal Covid-19.